Model selection for estimation of causal parameters: Applications

 \subsubsection{Results}

 The mean-squared error of the estimator selected by targeted selection and 10-fold cross-validation is depicted in Figure~\ref{fig:hetero}.
+To further improve the stability of cross-validation, we repeat the data splitting 10 times on randomly shuffled data.
+To study the influence of dimension $d$ on the performance of the model selection procedure, we show how the method performs on the full data set (left-hand side) and how the method performs if it only has access to the subset of observations $i$ for which $S_i = 1$ (right-hand side).
+Results are averaged across $100$ simulation runs.
+The method performs better for $d=3$ (left plot) than for $d=1$ (right plot), which is consistent with Theorem~\ref{thm:uniform}.
+For $d=3$, targeted selection performs similarly or better than the baseline estimator for all $\gamma$.
+For $d=1$, the proposed approach performs worse than the baseline estimator for $.4 < \gamma < .9$.

-Results are averaged across $200$ simulation runs.
-For $s < .3$, targeted selection outperforms the baseline estimator $\hat \theta_{0}$.
-For $.3 < s <.8$, targeted selection performs worse than $\hat \theta_{0}$.
-Over almost the entire range $s \in [0,1]$, the proposed approach has equal or lower mean-squared error than cross-validation.
-We also evaluated the realized coverage of bootstrap confidence intervals with nominal coverage $95 \%$ as described in Section~\ref{sec:infer-after-model}.
-Across $s \in [0,1]$, the minimal realized coverage is $93 \%$.
+We also evaluated the realized coverage of confidence intervals with nominal coverage $95 \%$ as described in Section~\ref{sec:infer-after-model}.
+Equation~\ref{eq:bootstrap} is estimated using the non-parametric bootstrap.
+Across $\gamma \in [0,1]$, the minimal realized coverage is $93 \%$.
 The maximal realized coverage is $97 \%$.
-Averaged across all $s \in [0,1]$, the overall coverage is $94.9 \%$.
+Averaged across all $\gamma \in [0,1]$, the overall coverage is $94.9 \%$.